 Partitioning: The

-salesdatatable uses RANGE partitioning.PARTITION BY RANGE COLUMNS (saledate_int): The table is partitioned based on thesaledate_intcolumn.Four partitions are defined:
+salesdatatable uses range partitioning.PARTITION BY RANGE COLUMNS (saledate_int): The table is partitioned based on thesaledate_intcolumn.Four partitions are defined:

-Major compaction operation: After bulk data import, it is recommended to perform a major compaction operation.
-This helps improve read performance because major compaction organizes fragmented data, making it more contiguous in physical storage and thus reducing disk I/O during reads.
-After importing data, trigger a major compaction operation within the tenant to ensure that all data is merged into the baseline layer.
-For details on how to do this, refer to MAJOR and MINOR (MySQL-compatible mode) and MAJOR and MINOR (Oracle-compatible mode).
+Major Compaction: After a large amount of data is imported, it is recommended to perform a major compaction.
+This helps improve read performance by reorganizing fragmented data into more continuous physical storage, thereby reducing disk I/O during reads.
+After importing data, trigger a major compaction within the tenant to ensure all data is compacted into the baseline layer.
+For more information, see MAJOR and MINOR (MySQL mode) and MAJOR and MINOR (Oracle mode).